kevinburke/factorio-layout-optimizer/README.md

 tooling library.

 A block has a width and height.
-You can customize the blocks in `factorio.py`
-- we have two starter blocks, one which has the requirements to build 2 rocket parts per minute, and one which can get you all the sciences.
+You can customize the blocks in `factorio.py` &mdash; we have two starter blocks, one which has the requirements to build 2 rocket parts per minute, and one which can get you all the sciences.
+A block has a width and a height.

 ```python
 blocks = {